-You might be surprised at how easy it is to be unaware of your water heater’s age, or how difficult it can be to notice an issue before it creates a big leak.
+You may be amazed at how easy it is to forget about your water heater’s age, or how difficult it can be to notice an issue before it causes a big leak.

-There are several indications that you can take advantage of to keep track of the status of your water heater.
-You’ll want to be watching for them to keep your equipment in the finest condition.
+There are several pointers that you can take advantage of to keep track of the status of your water heater.
+You’ll want to be on the lookout for them to keep your equipment in the finest state.

 Here are five likely signs it might be time to replace your water heater in Ocala.